energysistem/manuals/42448 - B3/en/06-main_functions.md

 ### Changing play mode

 When you turn the device, pairing mode will start automatically.
 To change into "Audio-In" mode, you only need to connect audio cable (included) to the AUDIO INPUT CONEXION (14).
+Thereafter, you can press the MODE button (3) to switch between the Audio-In and Bluetooth modes.

 ### Charging the battery